Take in the sights of the ancient capital Kamakura as you hike

 A wonderful opportunity to appreciate the nature and history of this ancient capital

-Kamakura, an area with deep historical significance, is more than a tourist destination, you can experience a different side of Japan
+Kamakura, an area with deep historical significance, is more than a tourist destination; you can experience a different side of Japan

 Kamakura can be summed up in three words: sea, mountains, and history.
-This tour explores key sights of Japan’s former capital, its urban areas and and natural beauty via the Kamakura Pilgrimage route that includes a majority of the area’s major landmarks.
+This tour explores key sights of Japan’s former capital, its urban areas and natural beauty via the Kamakura Pilgrimage route that includes a majority of the area’s major landmarks.
 Founded by Minamoto No Yoritomo, the first shogun of the Kamakura shogunate who ruled from 1192 until 1199, Kamakura remains a focal point of samurai culture as well as Zen and Japanese culture, and is renowned for its many shrines.

 The pride of Kamakura is no doubt the Great Buddha of Kamakura, a bronze statue of Amida Buddha at Kotoku-in Temple.
 Standing 13 meters tall, it even withstood a powerful tsunami in the 15th century.

-Not to be missed in Kamakura is the iconic Enoden Line, a train that travels along Sagami Bay, connecting quiet residential backstreets and bustling shopping arcades.
+Not to be missed in Kamakura is the iconic Enoden Line, a train that travels along Sagami Bay, connecting quiet residential backstreets to bustling shopping arcades.
 Gaze out of its windows to see Yuigahama, a sandy beach and swimming spot popular since the late 19th century, and temples.
 With modern attractions standing side by side with ancient wonders, it continues to attract a lively mix of explorers.

 The Kamakura Pilgrimage Hike begins at Tokyo Station, where all participants meet for a briefing before heading to Kamakura Station (participation from Shinjuku Station is also possible).
 Upon arriving at Kamakura Station, participants will have time for lunch and to explore Komachi Dori Street, a bustling shopping street lined with restaurants, cafes, and souvenir shops.